2025–26 Washington Huskies men's basketball team

-The 2025–26 Washington Huskies men's basketball team represents the University of Washington in the 2025–26 NCAA Division I men's basketball season.
-The Huskies, led by second-year head coach Danny Sprinkle, play their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington as second-year members of the Big Ten Conference.
+The 2025–26 Washington Huskies men's basketball team represented the University of Washington in the 2025–26 NCAA Division I men's basketball season.
+The Huskies, led by second-year head coach Danny Sprinkle, played their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington as second-year members of the Big Ten Conference.

 Previous season

 The Huskies finished the 2024–25 season 13–18, 4–16 in Big Ten play to finish in last place.
 They failed to qualify for the Big Ten tournament.